joemoose/dungeoneers.d20/docs/character.md

 Roll **2d6+4** four times, noting the results.
 Assign the lowest value to LUCK and the other three as you prefer to your STR, DEX, and WIL.

+### Alternate Method of Assigning Scores

+If you prefer not to roll for your attribute scores, spend 44 points across STR, DEX, WIL, and LUCK as you see fit with the following provisions:

+- The maximum starting attribute score is 16.
+- LUCK can’t be higher than the other three attribute scores.

 ## Step 5: Hit Points

 Hit points (HP) represent the damage you can shrug off before suffering any actual harm.
 HP is easily and quickly restored.